arp242/arp242.net/_posts/2016-10-26-i-dont-like-git-but-im-going-to-migrate-my-projects-to-it.markdown

 	$ hg help commit -v | wc -l
 	96

-And currently, my git has 164 “core” commands:
+Currently my git installation has 169 “core” commands:

-	$ ls -1f /usr/lib/git-core/ | grep -v / | wc -l
+	$ find /usr/lib/git-core -maxdepth 1 -type f -executable | wc -l
-	171
+	169

-Seven of those aren’t executable and don’t work (error or by design?), meaning I have 164 runnable git commands in the standard installation.
-Compare this to mercurial’s 50 built-in commands (from `hg help`).
+Compare this to mercurial’s 50 built-in commands (from `hg help`), a number which has remained constant since I wrote this article (whereas git had 160 commands when I first wrote this 2 years ago).

 *“But git commit has so many more features”*, well, perhaps.
-But how many of those are actually used by most users? git is bloatware, and like most bloatware it comes with a [notoriously difficult to understand manual][git-man].
+But how many of those are actually used by most users?
+Mercurial can be easily extended, and most "missing" features are implemented in extensions (many are shipped with the base mercurial install).
+For better or worse, git is bloatware, and like most bloatware it comes with a [notoriously difficult to understand manual][git-man].

 Mercurial has a manual and user interface that I understand without too much effort, and this is by far the biggest reason I much prefer mercurial over git.